ThomasH-W/ESP32-Radio-TTGO/README.md

 | XMT     | 10K -> 3V3  | Mute: pulled via 10k Resistor to 3,3V to un-mute|

 ### Rotary Encoder
+The direction can be changed by swapping A + B.

 | Encoder     | ESP    |
 | :---------- | :----- |